Neilus03/DRL_comparative_study/README.md

 - **`BreakOut_base`**:
   - *Description*: Base implementation of the Deep Q-Network (DQN) for the Breakout game.
-  - *Details*: Find more information in the specific README in this directory.

 - **`BreakOut_sb3_A2C`**:
-  - *Description*: Implementation of the Advantage Actor-Critic (A2C) algorithm using Stable Baselines 3.
+  - Implementation of the Advantage Actor-Critic (A2C) algorithm using Stable Baselines 3.
-  - *Details*: Detailed instructions are provided in the corresponding README.

 - **`BreakOut_sb3_PPO`**:
-  - *Description*: Proximal Policy Optimization (PPO) approach using Stable Baselines 3.
+  - Proximal Policy Optimization (PPO) approach using Stable Baselines 3.
-  - *Details*: Refer to the README within for setup and usage instructions.

 - **`Breakout_sb3_DQN`**:
-  - *Description*: Implementation of DQN using Stable Baselines 3.
+  - Implementation of DQN using Stable Baselines 3.
-  - *Details*: The README in this folder will guide you through the necessary steps for training and testing.
+*Details*: The README in this folder will guide you through the necessary steps for training and testing.

 ## 📦 Installation